-We combine mathematical models, simulations, and data set analysis to address fundamental and applied questions in ecology.
-Our approach is synthetic, interdisciplinary, and eminently collaborative.
+We combine mathematical models, simulations, and data set analyses to address fundamental and applied questions in ecology.